10 facts everyone should know about the Falklands War

 We’d like to take this opportunity to thank anyone who has served in our Armed Forces.

-We support veterans on both sides of the war, and of all generations, regardless of whether they fought in a conflict or not.
+We support veterans of all generations, regardless of whether they fought in a conflict or not.
 Because we know how difficult life can be after a career in the military.
 Pain, mental trauma, disability, inaccessible homes and poverty all make up the relentless Veterans War.
-Our support helps veterans from all over the world find the peace they deserve.
+Our support helps veterans find the peace they deserve.

 If you or anyone you know needs support, please get in touch.